yvelikova/axway-open-docs/content/en/docs/apigw_poldev/connector_tivoli_connection.md

 {
 "title": "Configure Tivoli connections",
 "linkTitle": "Configure Tivoli connections",
+"weight": 40,
 "date": "2019-10-17",
-"description": "Tivoli Access Manager for e-business is a commonly used product for securing web resources.
-Tivoli message filters allows the API Gateway to leverage existing Access Manager policies, thus avoiding the need to maintain duplicate policies in both products.
-At runtime, the Tivoli filters can delegate authentication and authorization decisions to Access Manager, and can also retrieve user attributes."
+"description": "Configure API Gateway to connect to a Tivoli server."
 }
-﻿

 Tivoli Access Manager for e-business is a commonly used product for securing web resources.
 Tivoli message filters allows the API Gateway to leverage existing Access Manager policies, thus avoiding the need to maintain duplicate policies in both products.
 At runtime, the Tivoli filters can delegate authentication and authorization decisions to Access Manager, and can also retrieve user attributes.